mikolajbb2002/k8s-nginx-microservice/README.md

 helm upgrade nginx nginx/ -n nginx-ns
 ```

-3. Create a deployment that generates load for the service (credentials come from shell variables so they are not hardcoded in the command):
+3. Create a deployment that generates load for the service:

 ```bash